docker-saigon/blog-hugo/README.md

 If you want to work on the blog, you will need to use the `--recursive` option when you `git clone` this repository.

+Any changes to the css/js will need to copy the files from the `themes/startbootstrap-clean-blog/static/{css,js}` paths to the `static/{css,js}` path to ensure the changes are not lost when pushing to this repository.

 ## Writing a blog post

 To add a blog posts to this blog, follow these steps: